apache/flink-connector-prometheus/docs/content/docs/connectors/datastream/prometheus.md

 Check out the source of `org.apache.flink.connector.prometheus.sink.examples.DataStreamExample`.

 This is not a real test.
 This class contains a full application that generates random data internally and writes to Prometheus.

+## Connector guarantees

+The connector provides **at-most-once**.
+Data loss can happen, in particular if input data is malformed or out of order.

+Data may be lost due to the `DISCARD_AND_CONTINUE` [on-error behaviour](#on-error-behaviors).
+This behavior may optionally be enabled when the maximum number of retries is exceeded, but is always enabled when a non-retriable error condition is encountered.

+This is not a limitation of this sink, but it's due to the design of Prometheus remote-write interfaces, strictly not allowing out-of-order writes in the same time-series.
+Failing when a write is rejected by Prometheus would only put the job in an endless loop, failing, restarting from checkpoint, and failing again when the write is inevitably rejected.

+At the same time, Prometheus imposes per time-series ordering by timestamp.
+The sink guarantees the order is retained per partition.
+Key by using `PrometheusTimeSeriesLabelsAndMetricNameKeySelector` before the sink guarantees input is partitioned by time-series, and no accidental reordering happens during the write.
+It is user's responsibility to retain order upstream of the sink.
+Any out of order record is rejected by Prometheus

 {{< top >}}